 - Jaw tension, clicking, or discomfort as the jaw adjusts to the new resting position

 - Changes in salivation either increased saliva or dry mouth

 As is true in most medical specialties, there are two professional organizations that set the standards of patient diagnosis, prevention, and treatment of sleep apnea: The American Academy of Sleep medicine (AASM) and the American Academy of Dental Sleep Medicine (AADSM).
 Both organizations offer guidance, certification for doctors and practices, and continuing education.
-As the first practice in the state of Florida to be certified by the AADSM, Nelson Dentistry & Dental Sleep Medicine strives to raise the bar for sleep apnea treatment for patients from Lutz, Land O’ Lakes, and all of Tampa Bay.
+As the first dental office in the state of Florida to be certified by the AADSM, Nelson Dental Sleep Medicine strives to raise the bar for sleep apnea treatment for patients in our area.

 According to recommendations and research from the AASM and AADSM, patients should seek treatment with oral appliance therapy in the following situations:

 - Patients who suffer from loud, nightly snoring effectively reduce or stop snoring when using a customized oral appliance designed by a skilled dental practitioner.
 Even when not diagnosed with sleep apnea, treating snoring may prevent patients from developing sleep apnea in the future and offer more restful sleep.